Readit News logoReadit News

 Seems like when your pitch is 8$/month for no ads they could have spared a paragraph to explain what "most videos" encompasses.

-adocomplete · 6 months ago
+adocomplete · a year ago

 In the comparison matrix Premium says Music and Music Videos Ad Free, while Lite doesn't have that checkbox so it looks like it's just music videos that'll have ads.

-FireBeyond · 6 months ago
+FireBeyond · a year ago

 You'll get ads on any videos you search for, too: